Garlogie Beam Engine: History

 In 1799, Thomas Black built a three-story wool-spinning mill at Garlogie, west of Aberdeen on the site of an earlier waulk mill.
 Both were powered by water wheels fed from the Leuchar Burn.
 Following bankruptcy in 1832, the mill was bought by Alexander Hadden, who already had a large mill at The Green in Aberdeen.

-To provide power when water levels were low, Haddens installed a beam engine in 1833.
+To provide power when water levels were low, Haddens installed a beam engine in the mid-1830s.
 A coal gas plant, added in the 1840s, provided light in the mill, replacing open flames.
 The engine cylinder was replaced in 1870 and a Hercules turbine installed in c.
 1890, replacing the 1827 water wheel.

 Cheaper fabric imports forced Garlogie Mill to close in 1904.
 Haddens sold the mill machinery at public auction in July 1905.
 They kept the mill buildings in good condition, hoping to attract a buyer.
-Eventually, in 1918, Lord Cowdray, owner of the Skene estates, purchased the mill.
+Eventually, in June 1918, Lord Cowdray, owner of the Skene estates, purchased the mill.
 He utilised the mill water supply to generate electric power for Dunecht House.

 Most of the other buildings were demolished in 1934.
 The south wing was converted into a village hall in 1931.
 The surviving engine house is Category A-listed.
 Dunecht Estates gifted the remains of the mill site to the council in 1993.
-Gordon District Council and North-East Scotland Museums Service ran the site as a Museum of Power in the 1990s.
+Gordon District Council and North-East Scotland Museums Service converted the site into a Museum of Power in 1994–95, and it operated until 2000.